-In light of these new regulations, we’ve created this page to set out our commitment to the GDPR, and share the steps we’re taking to ensure compliance with the GDPR by 25th May.
+In light of these regulations, we’ve created this page to set out our commitment to the GDPR, and share the steps we’re taking to ensure compliance with the GDPR.

-The GDPR legislation is a new set of rules on data handling and processing for the digital age.
-It’s aimed at enhancing the protection of EU citizens’ personal data and increasing the obligations of organisations to deal with that data in transparent and secure ways.
+The GDPR legislation is a set of rules on data handling and processing for the digital age.
+It’s aimed at enhancing the protection of EU citizens’ personal data, and increasing the obligations of organisations to deal with that data in transparent and secure ways.

 The GDPR is an EU law that determines how any organisation must treat the personal data of any EU citizen.
 It applies not only to EU-based businesses, but also to any business that controls or processes data of EU citizens.
 It doesn’t matter where your business is based – if you’re dealing with customers in the UK and the EU, you need to ensure compliance with these regulations.